clmangham/ChartMetricsAPI/README.md

 ## Design Summary

-The code across the different files (`config.py`, `app.py`, `api.yml`, `models.py`, `chart_data.py`) represents Flask application leveraging Connexion for API management, SQLAlchemy for Object-Relational Mapping (ORM), and Marshmallow for serialization.
+The code across the different files (`config.py`, `app.py`, `api.yml`, `models.py`, `chart_data.py`) represents a Flask application leveraging Connexion for API management, SQLAlchemy for Object-Relational Mapping (ORM), and Marshmallow for serialization.
 Here's a summary of the key design decisions and their rationale:

 ### 1. **Use of Connexion**